Many have come to the Lowcountry and been enchanted by its golden marshes.

 She visited the area with her husband, child psychologist Dr. Markus Kruesi, for many years.
-She relocatied permanently in 1999 after he was offered a position at MUSC.
-“The turtles are what prompted my decision to write novels that would not only entertain, but also have an underlying message to raise awareness of environmental issues.”
+She relocated permanently in 1999 after he was offered a position at MUSC.
+“The turtles are what prompted my decision to write novels that would not only entertain but also have an underlying message to raise awareness of environmental issues.”

 Her first book in this vein was The Beach House.
 It told the story of a woman returning to her roots on the small barrier island.
 Its release in 2002 kicked off a successful trilogy that told the turtle’s plight interlaced with human drama.
 It was an effective juxtaposition, one that Monroe would continue to develop in books.
 She highlights such species as the monarch butterfly and local dolphin.

 “I’ve always been involved in conservation,” she says, “but living in Washington, D.C. during the boom years made me see how quickly a natural environment could be destroyed.
 So coming to this pristine gorgeous place that I loved, I didn’t feel there was enough awareness of that threat.”

 Monroe never preaches, however, as she knows this would only go in one ear and out the other.